willingc/circuitpython_kernel/README.rst

      :alt: Updates

-CircuitPython Kernel enables CircuitPython to be used in Jupyter Notebooks.
+CircuitPython Kernel enables CircuitPython_ to be used in Jupyter_ Notebooks to teach Python_ coding with microcontrollers.

 * Free software: BSD license